domRiddle/ASF/Commands.md

 ---

-It's not required to have any extra account for executing commands though Steam chat - you can create a group, set ```SteamMasterClanID``` properly to that newly created group, then set ```SteamMasterID``` as yourself.
+It's not required to have any extra account for executing commands though Steam chat - you can create a group, set ```SteamMasterClanID``` properly to that newly created group, then give yourself access either through `SteamOwnerID` or `SteamUserPermissions` of your own bot.
 This way ASF bot (you) will join group and chat of your selected group, and listen to commands from your own account.
 You can join the same group chatroom in order to issue commands to yourself (as you'll be sending command to chatroom, and ASF instance sitting on the same chatroom will receive them, even if it shows only as your account being there).
 Apart from that, you can also use **[WCF](https://github.com/JustArchi/ArchiSteamFarm/wiki/WCF)**, but chatroom way is much easier, and if you have access to some alt account, then using that instead is even easier.

 ---